 Moreover, relaxing finiteness assumptions leads to loss of uniqueness of cell $2$-representations associated with a fixed left cell.
 Instead of unique maximal ideals, we obtain maximal ideal spectra $\MaxSpec(\bfR^\leq_{\L})$, respectively $\MaxSpec(\bfR^\preceq_{\L})$.
 Each maximal ideal $\bfI$ (in $\MaxSpec(\bfR^\leq_{\L})$, respectively $\MaxSpec(\bfR^\preceq_{\L})$) gives rise to a (strong or weak) dg cell $2$-representation $\bfC_{\bfI}^\leq$, respectively $\bfC_{\bfI}^\preceq$, both of which are quotient-simple, in the sense of not having any non-trivial quotients.
-For the simple example of a dg $2$-category with only one object, whose endomorphism category consist of bounded complexes over a (finitely generated) commutative ring, this recovers the usual algebro-geometric notion of the maximal ideal spectrum of the ring (Example \ref{geomex}).
+This concept of spectrum should be clearly distinguished from the Balmer spectrum for tensor triangulated categories (see e.g.\ \cite{B1, B2}).
+The latter considers tensor ideals, i.e. ideals generated by identities, while in our theory, it is crucial that ideals do not necessarily need to contain identities.
+However, for the simple example of a dg $2$-category with only one object, whose endomorphism category consist of bounded complexes over a (finitely generated) commutative ring, our notion of spectrum recovers the usual algebro-geometric definition of the maximal ideal spectrum of the ring (Example \ref{geomex}).

 One of our main results, Theorem \ref{maxspecbij}, compares the maximal ideal spectra obtained via the two constructions, and shows that given a strong left cell $\L$, which is necessarily contained in a weak left cell $\L'$, there is a bijection between $\MaxSpec(\bfR^\leq_{\L})$ and $\MaxSpec(\bfR^\preceq_{\L'})$.
 This bijection induces a containment of the corresponding strong cell $2$-representation in its weak counterpart (Proposition \ref{cellinclude}).